drazomo/marksCurriculumVitae/README.md

 ## Optimizations 🔧🔧🔧

-If you like to contribute any features, fix bugs, or optimize a current feature, my contact information is listed bellow the readme.md 😃
+If you like to contribute any features, fix bugs, or optimize a current feature, my contact information is listed below the readme.md 😃

 <br>